openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-components-canvas-matrix2d.md

 Multiplies this matrix by the target matrix.

-Since API version 9, this API is supported in ArkTS widgets.
+This API can be used in ArkTS widgets since API version 9.
 This API is a null API.

 This API is deprecated since API version 10.